Thomas Fellowes (Royal Navy officer, born 1778): Life

-After Unique was used as a fireship, Fellowes was promoted to commander on 16 September 1809 and put in charge of the gunboats at Cadiz from August 1810 to June 1811, during which time he was promoted to post-captain in March 1811.
+After Unique was used as a fireship, Fellowes was promoted to commander on 16 September 1809 and put in charge of the gunboats at Cádiz from August 1810 to June 1811, during which time he was promoted to post-captain in March 1811.
 His next command came on 11 February 1812, with the 20-gun in the West Indies, with which he fought against privateers until November 1814 and the end of the Napoleonic Wars.
-He was made a Commander of the Order of the Bath in 1815 and a knight of the Spanish Order of Charles III on 22 February 1822, the latter for his command at Cadiz.
+He was made a Commander of the Order of the Bath in 1815 and a knight of the Spanish Order of Charles III on 22 February 1822, the latter for his command at Cádiz.
 His next command, however, only came fifteen years after the peace, with the 42 gun HMS Dartmouth, which he commanded from 21 February 1827 to 16 March 1830 in the Mediterranean – there his attempt to remove a Turkish fireship caused the battle of Navarino on 20 October 1827.
 His actions in that command gained him the cross of the Légion d'honneur, the Order of St Anne 2nd class, the cross of the Order of the Redeemer, a British knighthood, a presentation sword from William, Duke of Clarence, Lord High Admiral, and a DCL from the University of Oxford.

 His final seaborne commands were HMS Pembroke on the Lisbon station (1836–1837) and HMS Vanguard in the Mediterranean (1837–1840).
 He then returned to the United Kingdom to superintend Plymouth's victualling yard and hospital (1843–1846).
 He was promoted to rear admiral on 26 July 1847 and died in 1853.